Definitions for GST/HST

 - if this is neither your first nor your second fiscal year, calculate your gross revenue in each of your two previous fiscal years.
 If this amount is $250,000 or less in either of these years, you do not have to register, (regardless of your total revenue from taxable goods and services).

 The goods and services tax (GST) is a tax that you pay on most goods and services sold or provided in Canada.
 In New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario and Prince Edward Island, the GST has been blended with the provincial sales tax and is called the harmonized sales tax (HST).

-For more information, see Basic information on the GST/HST.
+For more information, see GST/HST for businesses.

 - Hospital authority

 Hospital authority means an organization that operates a public hospital and that is designated by the Minister of National Revenue as a hospital authority for GST/HST purposes.

 - Home medical supply (for the purpose of public service bodies)

 A "home medical supply" means an exempt supply of property or a service (other than a facility supply or a prescribed supply) that you provide or make available to a patient in their home or lodging.
 Medical funding (other than a nominal amount) must be paid or payable for making the supply.

 The supply must be part of a medically necessary process of health care for an individual to maintain health, prevent disease, diagnose or treat an injury, illness or disability, or provide palliative health care.
 All of the following conditions must also apply: